powerbi-tech/AdManager-API-NodeJS/Readme.md

 - browse to the url http://localhost:8000/ to view the application endpoints default message.

+## API Documentation

+The API documentation is published [here](https://documenter.getpostman.com/view/190355/RzZDgvxo).
+Use Postman to run the api requests on your local server.

 ## Guide on building NodJs Enterprise Applications

 ## Setting up the environment